 Computer Name: The name that will appear in the remote camera module for your remote camera source.

 Checked sources will be available to use from this system as a remote camera source.
-Uncheck any sources you do not want to use.
+This includes any connected cameras and screens.
+Uncheck any sources you do not want to Studio to access.

 Encoder Quality: The resolution you want the video to stream over your network to Livestream Studio.
 Slower CPU's should use a lower resolution.

 Encoder Framerate: The frame rate you want the video to stream over your network to Livestream Studio.
 Slower CPU's should use 'half-speed FPS (30p).'

 Add the Remote Desktop to Studio